shermanflan/airflow-on-aks/README.md

 - Deploy Airflow configured to use the Celery Executor
 - Deploy Airflow configured to use the Kubernetes Executor
 - Use the nginx [ingress](https://docs.microsoft.com/en-us/azure/aks/ingress-tls)
-provided by the managed helm chart
+with tls termination provided by the managed helm chart
-- Enable tls-termination using the [cert-mgr](https://cert-manager.io/docs/installation/kubernetes/)
-controller provided by the managed helm chart
+- Enable certificate management using the [cert-mgr](https://cert-manager.io/docs/installation/kubernetes/) controller provided by the managed helm chart
 - Use a DNS zone with a registered domain (rikguz.com)
 - Secure Airflow using OAuth2 via Azure Active Directory